Attractions

 National Railway Museum

-In addition to the displays, the museum often hosts themed events, holiday workshops, and exhibitions, making every visit unique.
-On-site cafés and picnic areas make it easy to spend an entire day exploring.
+The museum also hosts special events, seasonal workshops, and temporary exhibitions, making each visit unique.
+On-site cafés and picnic areas make it easy to spend a full day exploring.
+Whether you’re passionate about trains or just curious, the National Railway Museum offers a fascinating and hands-on journey through Britain’s railway history.

 York City Walls

 Encircling the historic heart of York, the City Walls are the most complete example of medieval city walls still standing in England.
-Stretching over two miles, this elevated walkway is not only a striking reminder of York’s defensive past but also offers fantastic views over the city’s rooftops, spires, and landmarks.
+Just minutes from the Clifton Bridge Hotel, this elevated walkway stretches over two miles and offers stunning views of the city’s rooftops, spires, and landmarks, including York Minster and Clifford’s Tower.

 The Shambles

-The gardens are equally captivating.
-You’ll find the ruins of St Mary’s Abbey, a once-powerful Benedictine monastery destroyed during Henry VIII’s Dissolution.
-These crumbling stone walls, with arched windows and overgrown ivy, provide a romantic and haunting backdrop for strolls or picnics.
+The gardens themselves are equally enchanting.
+Stroll among the ruins of St Mary’s Abbey, a once-powerful Benedictine monastery destroyed during Henry VIII’s Dissolution, with ivy-clad stone walls and arched windows creating a striking backdrop.
+Ancient trees, flower beds, and resident wildlife make it a relaxing spot for walks, picnics, or quiet reflection.

 Book Online